 These key messages were developed as part of a "1000 Special Days" campaign in Malawi to reduce stunting by caring for the pregnant woman, unborn child, and young child.
 The messages address maternal nutrition, infant and young child feeding, dietary diversification, micronutrients, and growth monitoring.

 The Wise Woman's Diary entertainment-education video series chronicles a woman's experiences as she traverses the various stages of the post-pregnancy period.
+The series promotes birth preparedness, spousal communication, early decision-making and family planning methods safety--immediately after delivery and whilst breastfeeding.
+They are designed to be shown in private health facilities in Lagos that serve post-pregnant women.

 At a recent First-Time Parents webinar, hosted by the Evidence to Action (E2A) Project, Georgetown University Institute for Reproductive Health, and Pathfinder International, several experts shared their insights on results from recent projects targeting this critical and underserved youth population in Nigeria, Niger, and DRC.
 This page offers the speakers' full presentations, and also offers the participants' questions and answers.